Articles

 - Administrators: The "Secret Sauce" of Law Firm Success

 by Law Office Management & Administration Report (LOMAR)We are strong advocates for strong, competent, business-minded administrators in law firms.
 Management.
 Marketing.
 Finance.
 Human Resources.
 Technology.
 They make the trains run on time, and they make the firm more money.
 This article talks about the critical role of firm administrators from the perspective of three managing partners - from small, mid-size and large law firms.
-One thought we especially like: "Acting like a partner, that is like an owner not an employee, goes a long way toward helping the administrator get a seat a the table."
+One thought we especially like: "Acting like a partner, that is like an owner not an employee, goes a long way toward helping the administrator get a seat at the table."

 - Is There a Sea Change toward AFAs?